lunarc/lunarc_docs/docs/batch_system.md

 ## Job scripts for serial jobs

 ### Basic run script
-The following is an an example for a simple script running the program named `processor`, whose executable is located in the submision directory.
+The following is an example for a simple script running the program named `processor`, whose executable is located in the submission directory.
+If you are using a Lunarc provided executable, load the required module(s) and omit the dot before the program name.

 This example does not use the node local disc, which is ok for modest I/O requirements and regular, in particular streaming data access.
-If you program is demanding with respect to its I/O requirements and is accessing data in an irregualar fashion consider using the node local disc as
+If you program is demanding with respect to its I/O requirements and is accessing data in an irregular fashion you should be utilising the node local disc as
 [described below](#basicrun-script-for-i/o-intensive-jobs).

-This example executes a single serial program and is suitable for the occasional serial job.
+This example executes a single serial program.
 If you need to process a large number of serial jobs, your might want to bundle them into a single submission.
 Refer to the section [Running multiple serial jobs within a single job submission](#running-multiple-serial-jobs-within-a-single-job-submission) for a scripting example.